About me and links

 I found a very large rusty enamel sign in the back lane and used it as part of a roof on a little shed I built at the bottom of the garden and became known as the ‘Hideout’.
 It must have been about three feet by five feet .
 Andy and I were always playing practical jokes on each other.
 I owed him one and I thought up a very cunning plan.
 I dug a shallow hole in the garden and placed the sign over it.
 Then, from a fixing hole in the centre of the sign I led some fishing line directly upwards into the tree above.
 I finely balanced a bucket of water on a branch and attached the fishing line to it.
 Being summertime there was plenty of leaf cover to hide the bucket.
 I cut the grass and sprinkled cuttings all over the sign to hide it.
 Andy was due to come round and in the summer I was often in my little shed.
 I placed my bike on the path so he’d have to divert under the tree and cop for a proper dowsing.
 Unfortunately I hadn’t factored in the possibility of Mum coming to find me.
 I heard the scream and peeked out to see that this particular trap had worked a treat.
 Mum wasn’t the least bit amused and my trepidation at her reaction for once completely wiped out all of my much expected laughter.
 She got over it after a few days and used the story every time we bumped into people we usually chatted to.

-I grew up hearing my parents talk fondly of their time with London Transport.
+In between their regular altercations I grew up hearing my parents talk fondly of their time with London Transport.
 My Dad was very ill for a couple of years before he died in 1965 when I was still a lad so my memories of Mum’s stories are clearer.
 Mum lived to the ripe old age of 90 and always had a fascinating or funny story about her time as a conductress during the war.....

 Mum & Dad married in 1937.
 In those days as soon as a woman married, it was generally expected that she would stop working and became a housewife.
 Mum left her work at Grose’s Cycles in Highbury, a company that supplied bicycle parts and some car spares.
 She told me she loved working there and would deliver parts on her bicycle all over North London.
+She was always frugal and chose [for the marital home] one house out of two in the same road that she liked because the weekly rent was 10 shillings a week instead of ten shilling and sixpence.
+[50p versus 52.5p]!

 Mum often mentioned working on ‘open staircase’ buses and ‘Scooters’, the former must have been the STL’s which stood for Short Type Lengthened which were introduced in 1932, ‘Scooters’ were single deck buses of similar age.